Live Like A Local: Cambridgeshire

 Eat at Il Piccolo Mondo

 ‘Il Piccolo Mondo’ is Italian for ‘The Little World’ and is an intimate and authentic Italian restaurant.
-Situated in a historical building, this restaurant, which has been running since 2011, prides itself on providing its customers with good, fresh, and locally sourced food on a daily basis.
+The restaurant, established in 2011, is situated in a historical building.
+It prides itself on providing its customers with good, fresh, and locally sourced food on a daily basis.

 Treat the kids to a free carvery